10ml Love: Plot

 The film follows the relationship of three different couples whose stories intertwine.
-The first couple (Ghalib and Roshini), played by Rajat Kapoor and Tisca Chopra, have been married for seven years.
+The first couple, Ghalib and Roshini, have been married for seven years.
 However, the wife is constantly followed by her paranoid husband who works as a herbal potion vendor.
-The second couple (Shweta and Peter), played by Tara Sharma and Neil Bhoopalam, are in love and want to elope because Tara Sharma has a marriage arrangement.
-Her would-be groom, Neil, who is played by Purab Kohli, is also in a long-term, complex relationship with Minnie, played by Koel Purie.
+The second couple, Shweta and Peter, are in love and want to elope because Tara Sharma has a marriage arrangement.
+Her would-be groom, Neil, is also in a long-term, complex relationship with Minnie.
 On the eve of their marriage, all three couples have assembled.
 The insecure husband strains his relationship due to his suspicious behavior and in an attempt to fix his married life, his mother gives him a herbal potion.
 'Josh-E-Jawaani.'
 She tells him to give a minuscule portion to his wife to make her lust for him.
 He tries, but is unable to do so as his wife is moving to the jungle.
 The other two couples are thrown into a sticky situation when the men accidentally take a sip of the potion, falling in love with the girl escaping her husband.
 She moves toward the jungle to save herself from both possessed men while another bride follows the group to protect her boyfriend.
 The next day, while the men recover from the potion, everything returns to normal.

-The movie has a humorous quote by a gossip-loving neighbor of Ghalib, complaining about her neglectful husband and his love for cricket: "Mujhse byah kyon kiya, Irfan Pathan ko hi ghar le aate." ("Why marry me and not just bring home Irfan Pathan?").
+The film has a humorous quote by a gossip-loving neighbor of Ghalib, complaining about her neglectful husband and his love for cricket: "Mujhse byah kyon kiya, Irfan Pathan ko hi ghar le aate." ("Why marry me and not just bring home Irfan Pathan?").